Helge Bjønsaas

-Helge Bjønsaas (born 21 May 1968) is a retired Norwegian footballer who played as a defender, either in central defense of back position.
+Helge Bjønsaas (born 21 May 1968) is a retired Norwegian footballer who played as a defender, either in central defense or full-back position.

 Bjønsaas had a two-year contract with SK Haugar, due to expire in late 1991.
 He wanted to carry out his compulsory military service in Stavanger, but was instead ordered to Haakonsvern in Bergen.
 He started training with a Bergen-based club in the winter of 1991, Fyllingen, but Haugar and the FA both denied a transfer to Fyllingen.

 He instead joined IK Start from Haugar ahead of the 1992 season, and remained there throughout 2003 except for two and a half seasons at Viking FK.
 In 2004 he signed for up-and-coming team FK Arendal.

 The transfer to Viking was also subject to a transfer dispute.
 Start demanded that he continued to train with his former club, but Bjønsaas would reportedly prefer to retire.